 Browser heard you say

-A note on accuracy Browser speech recognition is useful but imperfect.
+Browser speech recognition is useful but imperfect.
 It can misinterpret perfect pronunciation as wrong, or accept sloppy pronunciation as right.
 Use it as practice feedback, not a pronunciation judge — your goal is to match the rhythm and sounds, not game the transcription.

 ✦ · ✦ · ✦